 Since the building was moved to the Old Carver Road location it underwent many changes, including a high foundation allowing for a lower floor, new siding and windows.
-At different times it served as a residence, the Hall Insurance Building, and the Cup of Carver coffee shop.

-County Road #40 at Fifth Street East, Carver Water Tower.
+Old Carver Road at Fifth Street East, Carver Water Tower.
 Built in 1900 at the east end of Carver along the railroad tracks, it replaced an earlier nearby windmill-filled water tower and pump house that were built in 1873, less than two years after the Minneapolis-St. Louis Railroad line arrived in Carver.
 The water tower is 35 feet high and was built of 350-year old tidewater red cypress wooden slats.
-It sits on a support structure of 1882 Minneapolis-St. Louis Railroad tracking rails and metal hoop poles, and has a 50,000gallon capacity.
+It sits on a support structure of 1882 Minneapolis-St. Louis Railroad tracking rails and metal hoop poles, and has a 50,000-gallon capacity.
 It was built to provide the water needed to service the railroad steam locomotives that ran the Minneapolis-Chaska-Carver-New Prague line.
-With the advent of diesel locomotives the railroad no longer had use for the tower and it was leased to the City of Carver, which for many years had used it to augment the firefighting needs of the Carver Fire Department, as it yet does today.
+With the advent of diesel locomotives the railroad no longer had use for the tower and it was leased to the City of Carver, which for many years had used it to augment the water storage firefighting needs of the Carver Fire Department, as it yet does today.
 Eventually Carver purchased the water tower and the land on which it sits.